 When you use woolen products, you might not want to wear them all year round.
 You are probably wondering what you should do with a woolen garment when summertime arrives!

-Alpaca woolen garments need to be stored in an airtight container or moth-proof bag.
+can you buy Pregabalin over the counter Alpaca woolen garments need to be stored in an airtight container or moth-proof bag.
 You always need to fold alpaca woolen items to prevent them from losing their shape.
 Make sure to add cedar wood or another (natural) moth repellent with it.
 Wash all alpaca woolen items before storing them.

 While storing your alpaca woolen items over summer, you have to make sure that moths and mold don’t get the better of them.
 On the other hand, you could consider wearing your alpaca woolen items year-round!

-Make Sure You Use AIRTIGHT Boxes or Bags for Storing
+1. Koregaon Make Sure You Use AIRTIGHT Boxes or Bags for Storing